metakocka/metakocka_api_base/docs/search_concept.md

 * result can be list of mk\_id and count code or list of whole document (see examples below)

 # Parallel search
-Search requests are always run in sequence.
-If calls are parallel, they will be put in a sequence queue and executed in sequence.
-If a company needs multiple request search requests in parallel (supported only on standalone servers), the following steps must be done :
+Search requests are always run in a sequence.
+If requests are parallel, they will be put in a sequence queue and executed one after the other.
+To enable parallel execution for multiple search requests (supported only on standalone servers), the following steps must be done :
-1. Support must set parameter REST_MAX_SEARCH_LOCK_GROUP_PER_COMPANY in a set number of separate groups (for example: 2)
+1. MetaKocka support must set parameter REST_MAX_SEARCH_LOCK_GROUP_PER_COMPANY to a specified number of separate groups for the company (for example: 2)
-2. Customer must put in REST search call addition Header HTTP parameter (name "searchGroup" and value number 1 or 2).
-All calls in the given searchGroup will use separate locks for parallel execution.
+2. Customer must put in the REST search request additional Header HTTP parameter "searchGroup" with a number value 1 or 2.
+All requests within the same searchGroup will use separate locks for parallel execution.

-Note: if a number of separate groups are set on value 2, you can use 3 parallel search calls: searchGroup = empty, 1, 2.
+Note: If the number of separate groups is set on value 2, you can use 3 parallel search requests: searchGroup = empty or 0, 1, 2.